daq-tools/vasuki/README.rst

 - UUIDv4_ universally unique identifier
 - ULID_ universally unique lexicographically sortable identifier
-- Nagamani19, a short, unique, non-sequential identifier based on Hashids_
+- Nagamani19, a short, unique, non-sequential identifier based on Hashids_ and a custom Epoch starting on January 1, 2019.
 - Gibberish_ random, pronounceable pseudo-words

 Time and randomness is usually taking from the system